adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 3/7/20

+* Learnt about the @classmethod decorator in python.
+This creates a method that belongs to the class and not to a specific object of the class.

 ## 2/7/20

 * Received my first paper acceptance!!!
 A new model explainability method.
 Accepted at KDD workshop on ML In Finance!